 “For this reason, Stamford’s STEMinn program commences at age five,” Linda adds.
 “It was developed to drive innovative thinking as well as expand the higher-order thinking skills students need to be successful upon graduation.
 The innovation [inn] component added to the STEM program [science, technology, engineering, and mathematics] allows students more opportunities to engage in design thinking in the following steps: Imagine, Design, Create, Evaluate.”

-This design thinking process sees an idea transformed into a practical solution which solves a real-world problem.
+This design thinking process sees an idea transformed into order modafinil online a practical solution which solves a real-world problem.
 At Stamford, students engage in design thinking through both individual and team projects.
 This approach to learning brings creativity to life while developing skills such as problem-solving, coordination with others and project management.

 “Coming up with creative solutions is important but being able to test, fail and improve is even more so.
 Deep learning for the students comes during the evaluation phase where they learn how to improve their work; this phase often is the beginning of further exploration, not the end,” says Linda.

 Not surprisingly, Stamford students love the STEMinn approach.
 “By digging in and engaging children with what is relevant to their lives and speaks to their interests, we are able to provide them with meaningful learning experiences,” Linda explains.

 To this end, an ongoing whole school project sees students engaging in authentic, inquiry-based projects related to sustainability.
 Sustainable Stamford will culminate in a two-day event (May 2 and 3) with activities, workshops, and showcases of students’ work.